 - YuYu Hakusho: Kurama uses this on Roto after the latter threatens the life of Kurama's mother, and later begs for mercy when he finds out that Kurama planted the Death Seed in him.

 - In the serialization meeting for Perfect Crime Party in Bakuman。, the editor in chief says this just as it seems to be smooth sailing for PCP to get serialized, and then reminds everyone that the condition was PCP being able to compete with Eiji's work.
 He repeats this as the deciding vote for the serialization, but several other editors change their votes because they don't want to end Mashiro and Takagi's career at Jump by such a narrow margin.

 - Duma, the Angel of Silence in Lucifer.
-It's sort of a Big "NO!" in that it's the first thing he ever says and the mere fact that he speaks at all shuts everyone right up, but at the same time it's a very gentle and measured Little "No".
+It has some of the effect of a Big "NO!" in that it's the first thing he ever says and the mere fact that he speaks at all shuts everyone right up.

 - Rorschach of Watchmen is extremely well-known for this line, though he utters it only in the hypothetical tense.
 He does this as he imagines a world so torn apart in chaos that it begs him, at last to help — and he doesn't want to anymore.

 - V for Vendetta: At the end of some serious psychological torture complete with a life changing letter from a woman who's already dead, this is Evey Hammond's only response to being asked to submit herself as having been coerced into her actions by V.

 - Ex Machina: Mitchell Hundred's response to Suzanne when she tries to convince him to help her conquer the Earth.